 In 1995, after returning home from military service, I became a proud member of the Jacksonville Sheriff’s Office.
 My dream had finally been realized.
 But I knew the hard work of cleaning up the neighborhood was yet to come.

 Since joining the JSO, I have arrested numerous gang members, drug dealers and prostitutes on the streets of Jacksonville.
 I’ve even gone undercover to help rid our streets of these bad actors.
 The sense of pride that comes with knowing that I am trying to make a difference in the community, no matter how small, is truly rewarding.
 I sometimes find myself comparing the experience with the time I spent in the United States Army, serving my country as a proud, young soldier.
 There is no other feeling in the world quite like it.

 On March 24, 2015, with your help, I would like to continue serving you as your next elected sheriff.
 I intend to step up the fight to take back Jacksonville’s streets in a new era and from a new vantage point as sheriff.
 The fight will be difficult, especially with the persistent gun violence that has plagued our city for the past decade, but this battle can be won.
 I am asking you to stand with me, today, and make a difference before it’s too late.
 The future of Jacksonville depends on your commitment to stemming the tide of violent crime in our city.
 I am ready for the battle.
 Are you?

-If you said yes, then partner up with me and help spread the word: Elect Tony Cummings as Sheriff of Duval County.
+If you said yes, then partner up with me and help spread the word: Elect Tony Cummings for Sheriff of Duval County.

 Together, we can do this.